This article describes the use of relatively simple, fast to run, and fully transparent decision trees to assess the interpretation of DNA profiles.

-This research project used mixtures from the publicly available PROVEDIt dataset to demonstrate the performance of the method.
-The project showed that the performance of the method crucially depends on the performance of filters for stutter and other artefacts.
-The project compared the performance of the decision-tree method with other published methods for the same dataset. (publisher abstract modified)
+The interpretation of DNA profiles typically starts with an assessment of the number of contributors.
+In the last two decades, several methods have been proposed to assist with this assessment.
+The authors describe a relatively simple method using decision trees, that is fast to run and fully transparent to a forensic analyst.
+The authors use mixtures from the publicly available PROVEDIt dataset to demonstrate the performance of the method.
+The authors show that the performance of the method crucially depends on the performance of filters for stutter and other artefacts.
+The authors compare the performance of the decision tree method with other published methods for the same dataset.
+(Published Abstract Provided)